 Anti-oppression: We acknowledge that our liberation is tied to others' individual and collective liberation from the myriad forms of obvious and hidden oppression that exist.
 We aspire to identify and dissolve oppression towards ourselves, our community, and beyond, beginning with our personal interactions and extending to public action and alliances with other anti-oppression movements.

 We believe in the power of grassroots community to support individuals to grow, heal, and expand beyond what's possible in our isolated, disconnected worlds.
-The Nowak Society strives to make its education, training, and workshops accessible to all; offering information and skill sets as open source, belonging to everyone.
+When informed and supported, communities can hold the healing potential of psychoactive substances with and for themselves.
+Healing does not only happen in clinical spaces guided by health professionals; myriad contexts exist within which growth and healing using the tools of psychedelic medicines can occur.
+The Nowak Society strives to make its education and outreach accessible to all, offering information and skill sets as open source, belonging to everyone, and held in community.

 Harm reduction is a tried and true public health model for responding to the simple reality that people like taking drugs.
 Harm reduction adopts the practical perspective, "How can we make this less harmful for people?"
 At the Nowak Society, we're pushing this edge because we believe in the potential of right relationship with medicines and drugs to elevate ourselves to lead intentional, connected lives.
 Therefore, we ask "How can we support ourselves and our community in maximizing the benefit of this medicine/drug?"